RuanGeldenhuys/22550801/README.md

 app we should aim for this size, as much larger might deter users since modern phones don’t accommodate external storage.

-Furthermore, one should be wary of simply building a mobile app because gaming is the most popular category, since this market is likely to be saturated.
-Instead more market research is needed before committing to a single category of app.
+Furthermore, one should be wary of simply building a mobile game because gaming is the most popular category, since this market is likely to be saturated.
+Instead, more market research is needed before committing to a single category of app.